TjazVracko/embedded-CI/Jenkins_pipeline_instructions.md

 ## Creating a Pipeline

 1. Click `New Pipeline` in the upper right corner and follow the instructions.
-2. Jenkins should clone the repository and run the commands as specified in the Jenkinsfile.
+2. When GitHub recieves a new commit (via push), Jenkins should clone the repository and run the commands as specified in the Jenkinsfile.
+A report of all the commands run is available in the Blue Ocean interface.

 ## Embedded devices

 * To test external devices just plug them into a USB port on the Raspberry Pi running Jenkins.
 In the Jenkinsfile, specify witch platformio instructions you want to run (building, testing, enviroments, ...).
 * To send commit status updates to GitHub, check the Jenkinsfile in this repository.
+(Statuses can be seen in the commits section on GitHub)